icewolfz/jiMUD/docs/preferences.md

 - `On second instance` What to do when you open a second instance when use only one instance enabled and no command line arguments passed
   - `Nothing` Do nothing
   - `Show` Show and focus on active window
-  - `New Connection` Create a new connection in active window then show and focus on active window
+  - `New Tab` Create a new tab in active window then show and focus on active window
   - `New Window` Create a new window then focus on it
 - `Enable gamepads` Enable gamepad support to allow creating macros using gamepad axes or buttons. **Experimental**
 - `Enable GMCP Ping for lag meter` When text received from mud send back a GMCP ping if enabled to get a better time for the lag meter.